kamlesh-nb/pigeon/README.md

 Pigeon is a high performance micro web framework written in C++.
 It is built on top of libuv which is a multi-platform support library with a focus on asynchronous I/O.

-Pigeon is capable of serving static web content and data via web api that can be written in C++.
-It is possible to run Html5 application built using AngularJs/ReactJs or other javascript frameworks for Html5 Application Development, on Pigeon.
+Pigeon is capable of serving static web content and json data via web api (written in C++).
+It is possible to run Html5 application that's built using AngularJs/ReactJs or any other javascript frameworks, on Pigeon.
 The web api can be used to serve json data as a response to ajax calls from the Html5 Applications.

 ##Features

 - Http Compression
 - Http Pipelining
+- Http Filters
 - Web Api
-- Http Filters (intercept request/response)
 - Static Resource Cache
 - File Watcher (libuv based)
 - multipart/form-data parser